tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Animated Ribbons

 _Recharge 16+:_ These long scarlet ribbons animate to keep you safe.
 When you are helpless and an enemy tries to attack you, the ribbons pull you out of danger (for example, popping you free from an enemy about to perform a coup de grace).
-In addition, when you go a full day without becoming helpless, during the next adventuring day you gain a single use of an at-will or basic attack as a quick action as the ribbons use your weapon or spells for you.
+In addition, when you go a full full recovery without becoming helpless, during the next adventuring full recovery you gain a single use of an at-will or basic attack as a quick action as the ribbons use your weapon or spells for you.

 **Quirk:** Keeps pointless secrets.